 This policy has been read by all staff and signed to the effect that they have read and understood it.

-The policy will be accessible to all visitors to the school, parents and carers through the school's website and a hard copy will be available in the school office and staffroom.
+The policy will be accessible to all visitors to the academy, parents and carers through the academy's website and a hard copy will be available from the school office, on request.